holistic-web/portfolio-fabricator/portfolio-management/admin-ui/README.md

 ## Hosting and Deployment
+This is in early development and has not been initially deployed.

 This site is hosted on firebase project 'Portfolio Fabricator'.
 Raise an issue to gain access if you don't have it already.

 To deploy the project: